 These new optimizations to the NVIDIA AI platform help solve many of the existing pain points across the entire stack.
 NVIDIA looks forward to working with the AI community to continue making the power of LLMs accessible to everyone.

 Build LLMs faster

 The latest updates to NeMo Megatron offer 30% speed-ups for training GPT-3 models ranging in size from 22 billion to 1 trillion parameters.
-Training can now be done on 175 billion-parameter models using 1,024 NVIDIA A100 GPUs in just 24 days–reducing time to results by 10 days, or some 250,000 hours of GPU computing, prior to these new releases.
+Training can now be done on 175 billion-parameter models on 300 billion tokens using 1,024 NVIDIA A100 GPUs in just 24 days–reducing time to results by 10 days, or some 250,000 hours of GPU computing, prior to these new releases.